 Dementia begins with loss of short-term memory, slowed thought, and difficulty problem solving.
 Depression, anxiety, impatience, hostility, and mood lability may develop.

 Peripheral neuropathy is often present, causing loss of sensation and reflexes in the feet .
 Dysautonomia (eg, orthostatic hypotension) may occur.
 In later stages, bladder and bowel control may be lost.

 Life expectancy after motor symptoms develop ranges from about 5 to 25 yr.

 In women with the premutation, symptoms are usually less severe, possibly because the presence of another X chromosome is protective.
 These women have an increased risk of early menopause, infertility, and ovarian dysfunction.

 If FXTAS is suspected, patients should be asked whether any of their grandchildren have intellectual disability and whether their daughters have had early menopause or infertility.
 Also, grandparents of patients that have Fragile X syndrome should be asked whether they have symptoms suggesting FXTAS; if so, genetic counseling is recommended for their children and/or grandchildren, except for the patient known to have Fragile X syndrome.

-Tremor can often be relieved with primidone, propranolol, and/or antiparkinsonian drugs (see Treatment).
+The tremor in FXTAS can often be relieved with primidone, propranolol, and/or antiparkinsonian drugs.